Samsung’s elusive Bixby voice assistant is reportedly still weeks away from launching

 In the battle of the voice assistants, one entrant still appears to be staying rather quiet.

-Samsung’s Bixby voice assistant was initially supposed to launch alongside the company’s Galaxy S8 smartphone, but after a series of delays the English language version may not be reaching U.S. customers until late June, the WSJ reports.
+Samsung’s Bixby voice assistant was initially supposed to launch alongside the company’s Galaxy S8 smartphone, but after a series of delays the English-language version may not be reaching U.S. customers until late June, the WSJ reports.

-Sources tell WSJ that Bixby isn’t quite ready for primetime:
+Sources tell the WSJ that Bixby isn’t quite ready for prime time:

 Recent internal tests of the service have revealed the voice-activated assistant is struggling to comprehend English syntax and grammar, one of the people said.

-Bixby is about more than voice, with text entry and camera-based computer vision modes of analysis as well.
+Bixby is about more than voice, with text entry and camera-based computer vision modes of analysis, as well.
 While those two use cases launched with the device, the much-hyped voice assistant has remained elusive.
 In many ways, the entire AI-powered Bixby assistant has still felt rushed.

-The voice feature has been an important one for the South Korea company, which is still reeling from the disastrous rollout of its Note 7 smartphone last year which was cancelled due to battery issues.
-Bixby was lauded as a hallmark feature during the phone’s reveal earlier this year and was seen as a shot for Samsung to compete in the hot AI-powered voice assistant race alongside Google, Apple and Amazon.
+The voice feature has been an important one for the South Korea company, which is still reeling from the disastrous rollout of its Note 7 smartphone last year that was cancelled because of battery issues.
+Bixby was lauded as a hallmark feature during the phone’s reveal earlier this year, and was seen as a shot for Samsung to compete in the hot AI-powered voice assistant race alongside Google, Apple and Amazon.

 Samsung has been pushing back the English-language release since it first announced that the voice assistant would not be launching alongside the S8 phone.